matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 event graph from at least one of the state sets but not from *all* of the state sets.

+## Breadth First Walk Algorithm

+A way of calculating the auth chain difference without calculating the full auth chains for each state set is to do a parallel breadth first walk (ordered by depth) of each state set's auth chain.
+By tracking which events are reachable from each state set we can finish early if every pending event is reachable from every state set.

+This can work well for state sets that have a small auth chain difference, but can be very inefficient for larger differences.
+However, this algorithm is still used if we don't have a chain cover index for the room (e.g. because we're in the process of indexing it).

 ## Chain Cover Index

 Synapse computes auth chain differences by pre-computing a "chain cover" index